security-alliance/frameworks/src/incident-management/seal-911-war-room-guidelines.md

 4. **Web actions**:
    - [ ] Disable deposits and/or withdrawals as needed in the web UI.
-   - [ ] Enable frontend IP or Address blacklisting.
+   - [ ] Enable front-end IP or Address blacklisting.
-   - [ ] Create frontend for any user actions necessary (approval revoking, fund migrating, etc.).
+   - [ ] Create front-end for any user actions necessary (approval revoking, fund migrating, etc.).

 5. **Communications**:
    - [ ] Identify social platforms that communications on the incident must be sent to.